 As a child, I can recall my parents watching news media coverage of the bombing of the Alfred P. Murrah Federal Building in Oklahoma City in 1995.
 Later, I observed the events of September 11, 2001, unfold on television.
 I vividly remember the news anchor announcing that the station would neither show people jumping from the World Trade Center before their collapse nor the collapse of the Towers.
-These two events cemented my interest in criminal and violent sub-state group.
+These two events cemented my interest in criminal and violent sub-state groups.
 While I am broadly interested in Terrorism and Political Violence, I have three specific focuses.

 The second path of my research involves the study of the American Far Right.
 I always found myself drawn to documentaries about Skinheads, Militias, and Nazi Germany.
 This interest led me to the study of Far Right ideological groups and individuals.
 My research works to provide greater context for their existence and explore their modern manifestations.